 - NAHEMI forges and maintains links with the equivalent educational and industry sectors in Europe and with the wider international community.

 - NAHEMI promotes and organises the exhibition and exchange of student work and staff and student research on behalf of the member institutions.

-- NAHEMI is strongly committed to cultural diversity and promotes policies which encourage full participation in education in the Moving Image by all sections of society with particular reference to gender, ethnicity or disability.
+- NAHEMI is strongly committed to cultural diversity and promotes policies which encourage full participation in education in the Moving Image by all sections of society.

 - NAHEMI does all such other lawful acts and things which may be incidental or conducive to the attainment of such objectives.

 We showcase a selection of students’ productions at national festivals such as Encounters.